ubuntuegor/lastfm-drp/README.md

 # Last.FM Discord Rich Presence
 Initially made to show now playing track from Google Play Music, using [scroblr](http://scroblr.fm/).<br>
-You [create your own app](https://discordapp.com/developers/applications/me) to use it for your needs.
+You can [create your own app](https://discordapp.com/developers/applications/me) to use it for your needs.
 # How to use
 1. Download this repository.
 2. Install dependencies `npm install`.